Filing a Partition Action Suit in California

 Talkov Law has nearly 100 active partition actions currently underway throughout California.
 This is because co-owners continue to put their trust in Talkov Law’s experienced and effective partition attorneys.
 Our dedicated partition attorneys are available to assist you by phone or online to end your co-ownership dispute for good.

-Hire an experienced partition attorney at Talkov Law in Los Angeles, Orange County, San Diego, Riverside, San Bernardino, San Jose, Sacramento, and Surrounding Areas in California
+Hire an experienced partition attorney at Talkov Law in Los Angeles, Orange County, San Francisco, Riverside, San Diego, San Jose, Sacramento, Fresno, and Surrounding Areas in California

 Would you willingly hire your co-owner to manage your property?
 Would you voluntarily choose to own a property with this person?
 Every day that your unhealthy co-ownership relationship continues, you’re choosing your co-owner as a real estate partner.
 Letting your co-owner remain a partial owner of your shared property allows that co-owner to manage your property indefinitely.
 Ending this unhealthy relationship for good by filing a partition action allows you to finally to receive the full benefit of your California real estate.